Five dead in Philadelphia shooting that's nation's worst violence around July 4

 The Philadelphia violence was the country’s 29th mass killing in 2023, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University, the highest on record by this time in the year.

-The numbers people killed in such events is also the highest by this time in the year.
+The number of people killed in such events is also the highest by this time in the year.

 There have been more than 550 mass killings since 2006, according to the database, in which at least 2,900 people have died and at least 2,000 people have been hurt. ___

-Note: This story has been updated to correct the spelling of a victim’s first name to DaJuan Brown, not Daujan.
-His name was misspelled due to incorrect information from Philadelphia police.
-It has also been updated to correct the age of Lashyd Merritt.
-Merritt was 21, not 20.